 The reviewers have a key role in the RPR process.
-Survey results indicate reviewers are positive about all aspects of RPR.
+Survey results indicate reviewers are positive about all aspects of RPR, consistent with previous reviewer surveys.

-- Almost all reviewers felt they had the necessary training, support and information about the doctor to be effective reviewers. - More than half felt they were completing the right number of reviews, with just under one-third wanting more reviews and a very small proportion wanting fewer.
+- Almost all reviewers felt they had the necessary training, support and information about the doctor to be effective reviewers. - More than half wanted to do more reviews while just under half were happy with the number of reviews completed.
 About one review per month was the ideal number of reviews for most reviewers.

-Reviewers were confident their feedback led to changes in practice that would improve care for patients.
+Reviewers were confident their feedback could enable changes in practice that would improve care for patients.
 However, they were uncertain if changes took place because they did not have any follow-up contact with the doctors they reviewed.